 Celebrating 50 Years: The Development of Lakehead University

 Mary J.L.
 Black Branch Library - 901 S. Edward St.

 Lakehead’s motto “Achievement through Effort” is encapsulated in this discussion by Professor Peter Raffo as he leads the audience through some of the major milestones of the institution.
 Find out why the Lakehead Technical Institute was established in the 1940s, how it evolved into a university in 1965, and some of the challenges it has faced in becoming an innovative comprehensive university.

 – 30 –

-Media: For more information, please contact Brandon Walker, Media Relations Officer, at (807) 343-8177, or firstname.lastname@example.org.
+Media: For more information or to arrange interviews, please contact Brandon Walker, Media Relations Officer, at (807) 343-8177, or firstname.lastname@example.org.